MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

  The record for **Bart** in the Salesperson table does not have a matching record in the Sales Header table, so a row is included but the columns from the Sale Header table are given a null value.
 The record in the Sale Header table for **New Concepts** is not included in the resulting dataset because it does not have a matching column in the Salesperson table.
  -->

-## <a name="InnerJoin"></a> Inner Join
+## <a name="InnerJoin"></a> InnerJoin

- *Inner Join* creates a dataset by combining records from data item tables where a match is found between the columns that are linked by the DataItemLink property of the lower data item. **Inner Join** uses an "equal to" comparison operator to match rows from the lower data item table with rows from the upper data item table that is based on the values of the linked columns.
+ `InnerJoin` creates a dataset by combining records from data item tables where a match is found between the columns that are linked by the DataItemLink property of the lower data item. `Inner Join` uses an "equal to" comparison operator to match rows from the lower data item table with rows from the upper data item table that is based on the values of the linked columns.

 -   Each pair of matching records is combined into a row in the dataset.

 -   Records from the upper and lower data item tables that do not have a matching column in the lower data item table are excluded from the resulting dataset.

- The following illustration shows an **Inner Join** type between tables A and B. The shaded area indicates the records that are included in the resulting dataset.
+ The following illustration shows an `InnerJoin` type between tables A and B. The shaded area indicates the records that are included in the resulting dataset.

  ![Visualization of SQL inner join between two tables](media/NAV_Query_SQL_Inner_Join.png "NAV\_Query\_SQL\_Inner\_Join")

 ### Dataset Example

-The following table shows the resulting dataset for an Inner Join between the Sales Header table and Salesperson/Purchaser table in sample query.
+The following table shows the resulting dataset for an `InnerJoin` between the **Sales Header** table and **Salesperson/Purchaser** table in sample query.

 |Name|Sell\_to\_Customer\_No|Sell\_to\_Customer\_Name|
 |----------|----------------------------|------------------------------|